Establishing Connections¶

 Opening an SSH connection to NERSC systems results in a connection to a login node.
 Typically systems will have multiple login nodes which sit behind a load balancer.
 New connections will be assigned a random node.
 If an account has recently connected the load balancer will attempt to connect to the same login node as the previous connection.

-Please make sure you have configured Multi-Factor Authentication (MFA) prior to login.
+Please make sure you have established a user account and have configured Multi-Factor Authentication (MFA) prior to login.

 ssh <user>@perlmutter.nersc.gov